satoshi-2000/SSD2023/README.md

 * This is tuwaemuesa Thapakorn 2311429, Please merge mine :D
 * Hi, I'm Yuya Kawabata!
 I added this line.
 * Hi, this is Takuya.
 Please merge mine.
+* Salam, this is Sanaa!